-Next week we celebrate Chanuka, and then it’s time to bid farewell to 2019.
-We are in hopes that the winter continues to make us happy with rainy days and some sunny ones, winds, fog and low temperatures.
+This week Chrismas is coming and next month we celebrate Chanuka, the holidays of the winter.
+We are in hopes that the winter will make us happy with rainy days and some sunny ones, winds, fog and low temperatures.
 Just as it should be.

 In European mythology, winter represents the month where nature wilts and dies, and growth halts or goes into slumber.
 This is true, of course, regarding the harsh, freezing winters of northern Europe, but not at all relevant to the moderate rainy (and cold, but usually not freezing) climate of the Middle East, Israel included, especially when compared to the scorching hot summers.
 Here, at the beginning of winter, olives are harvested to produce olive oil, as are dates and citruses which are garnered in large quantities.
 Goat owners enjoy the delectable milk following winter kidding and beekeepers also have it easier after the dry summer blossoming resumes and bees go back to producing honey as opposed to just surviving.